ABBAPOH/textureviewer/README.md

 [bind_texture](tests/manual/bind_texture) test.

 Also, there is also a [texturetool](src/apps/texturetool) that can convert between texture formats.
-However, it's capabilities are too limited at the moment - only saving DDS is supported and no other formats other than textures (i.e. png, jpg are not supported for now).
+However, it's capabilities are very limited at the moment - only saving DDS and PKM is supported and no other formats other than textures (i.e. png, jpg are not supported for now).

 ## License
 This program is distributed under the [GNU LGPL](LICENSE)